 - Rail.
-This corridor is being served by the SASEC Rail Corridor (SRLC) 2 "India-Kolkata-Ranaghat-Gede-Tangail-Dhaka-Comilla-Bangladesh Rail Corridor": Chattogram (Chittagong)-Cox's Bazar, including spur line 2A Comilla-Akhaura-Agartala; 2B: Siraigani-Bogra: 2C: Darshana-Khulna-Mongla: and 2D: connections to Pavra Port (spur lines 2C and 2D are in SC 4, however).
-At this corridor's western half is the major route for bilateral movement of bulk traffic between India and Bangladesh (Gede-Darshana), while the eastern half is important in both (i) linking Dhaka with its main port (e.g., Chattogram) and extension to Cox's Bazar, and (ii) bilateral connection through the Agartala-Akhaura link under development.
-Railways are extending and adjusting the gauge to establish direct operations between India and Bangladesh, with projects such as Dual Gauging of Akhaura to Laksam line, Railway link Akhaura- Agartala, and Chattogram- Cox's Bazar railway line.
-The Railway Bridge over Jamuna river will improve rail links with the country's northern region.
-In Bangladesh, ADB is supporting several ongoing projects that are augmenting capacity of the network (adding/ upgrading 313 km of track) and ensuring gauge compatibility. - Ports.
+This corridor is being served by the SASEC Rail Corridor (SRLC) 2 "India-Corridor": Kolkata-Ranaghat-Gede-Tangail-Dhaka-Comilla-Bangladesh Rail Chattogram (Chittagong)-Cox's Bazar, including spur line 2A Comilla-Akhaura-Agartala; 2B: Sirajganj-Bogra; 2C: Darshana-Khulna-Mongla; and 2D: connections to Payra Port (spur lines 2C and 2D are in SC 4, however).
+This corridor's western half is the major route for bilateral movement of bulk traffic between India and Bangladesh (Gede-Darshana), while the eastern half is important in both (i) linking Dhaka with its main port (e.g., Chattogram) and extension to Cox's Bazar; and (ii) bilateral connection through the Agartala-Akhaura link under development.
+Railways are extending and adjusting the gauge to establish direct operations between India and Bangladesh, with projects such as Dual Gauging of Akhaura to Laksam line, Railway link Akhaura-Agartala, and Chattogram-Cox's Bazar railway line.
+The Railway Bridge over Jamuna River will improve rail links with the country's northern region.
+In Bangladesh, ADB is supporting several ongoing projects that are augmenting capacity of the network (adding and/or upgrading 313 km of track) and ensuring gauge compatibility. - Ports.
 The key Bangladesh port in this corridor is the congested Chattogram Port which handles 98% of Bangladesh's maritime trade.
 Upgrading of the port (Patenga Container Terminal) is underway.
-Port connectivity will be enhanced through \$1.5 billion Matabari port project in Bangladesh.
-In India, the Sagarmala program is leading port development, aiming to reduce logistics cost and facilitating cargo through port-led industrialization via coastal economic zones (CEZs).
+Port connectivity will be enhanced through the \$1.5 billion Matabari port project in Bangladesh.
+In India, the Sagarmala program is the leading port development, aiming to reduce logistics costs and facilitate cargo through port-led industrialization via coastal economic zones (CEZs).
 Among key CEZs planned are those surrounding ports in Chennai and Visakhapatnam.
-Port development (new and upgrade) will provide needed capacity for larger vessels and container trade, to support port-led industrialization under the Sagarmala Initiative, capitalizing on India's strategic location in maritime routes and global production networks.
+Port development (new and upgrade) will provide the needed capacity for larger vessels and container trade, to support port-led industrialization under the Sagarmala Initiative, capitalizing on India's strategic location in maritime routes and global production networks.
 Chennai is the largest port in terms of container handling.
 Visakhapatanam is the largest port on the east coast in terms of tonnage throughput due to its substantial bulk cargoes but is also growing as a container port.
 Similarly, Paradip is mainly a bulk cargo port. - Airports.
 Two ongoing airport projects in Bangladesh are developing the passenger terminal and upgrading facilities at Dhaka international airport.
 Another is developing Cox's Bazar airport.
-In India, the Chennai Airport Expansion project (for completion in 2022) covers both domestic and terminal facilities.
+In India, the Chennai Airport Expansion Project (for completion in 2022) covers both domestic and terminal facilities.

-17. Trade Facilitation.
-ADB has supported a SASEC Cross Border Transport Facilitation Routes Initiative (TFRI) which aims to identify issues affecting trade along a given border point/route and to design solutions to resolve them.
-The initial phase covered the Kolkata-Dhaka trade facilitation route, with three border crossing pairs: Gede-Darshana, Petrapole-Benapole, and Ghojadanga-Bhomra; the report has been completed.
-ADB is developing the Bangladesh SASEC Integrated Trade Facilitation Sector Development Program (TF-SDP) which supports is almost 90% completed; expected completion is June 2022.
+11 In Bangladesh, the ongoing Padma bridge will improve road links between the northern and southwest regions, while the ongoing Jamuna Railway bridge will improve rail links between Dhaka and the northwest region.
+Padma Multipurpose (Road and Rail) Bridge Project, being developed by the Government of Bangladesh, started in November 2014, is almost 90% completed; expected completion is June 2022.
 ADB and JICA had supported the feasibility study and design of the project.
-The new Bangabandhu bridge over Jamuna, 300 meters upstream of the existing bridge, is being constructed with JICA and is expected to be completed by 2025.
+The new Bangabandhu bridge over Jamuna, 300 meters upstream of the existing bridge, is being constructed with JICA funding and is expected to be completed by 2025.
 12 Additional spurs may be added to enhance Bangladesh connectivity to Myanmar (especially to connect to the Kaladan multimodal route).
-There are currently two road spurs: (i) Moynamoti- Darkhar- Akhaura- Agartala; and (ii) Bariarhat-Ramgarh.
+There are currently two road spurs: (i) Moynamoti-Darkhar-Akhaura-Agartala, and (ii) Bariarhat- Ramgarh.